Making the switch to Oracle Fusion Apps

 those decisions, whether it might be replace existing SaaS app?

 Mark Smith: That is a really good point.
-Oracle is making the
+Oracle is making the steps into cloud

 computing.
 No matter the jokes and the puns from Larry Ellison,